tarides/changelog-check-action/README.md

 ## How it works

 1. Create a PR with some changes
-2. See the action fail your build because the `CHANGES.md` wasn't modified
+2. See the action fail your build because the changelog wasn't modified
-3. Add an entry in `CHANGES.md` and push
+3. Add an entry in changelog and push
 4. See the action succeed.

 ### Opting out